Access to information

 2. Proactive release

-We are authorised under section 7 of the GIPA Act to make any government information we hold publicly available unless there is an overriding public interest against disclosure of the information.
+We're authorised under section 7 of the GIPA Act to make any government information we hold publicly available unless there is an overriding public interest against disclosure of the information.
+This authority allows us to decide what government information we will proactively choose to release free of charge by publishing the information on our website.

 Accessibility on our website